 The course will focus students on real life work in a medical office assisting physicians and office personnel by performing assigned duties in both administrative and clinical procedures.
 The work experience is supported by instructor site visits and a classroom seminar where students and faculty can review on-the-job experiences.

-Passing score for the American Medical Technologist national certification examination and instructor permission; minimum final grade of 2.0 in MA 116, HED 123, HED 160, FAD 150, and PSYC& 100; completion of or concurrent enrollment in CMST& 220 with a 2.0 or better.
-Must be taken concurrently with MA 197
+Passing score for the American Medical Technologist national certification examination and instructor permission; minimum final grade of 2.0 in MA 116, HED 123, HED 160, and FAD 150.
+Must be taken concurrently with MA 197.